 The ASICS GEL-NIMBUS 27 has great cushioning.
 It delivers a plush, protective ride with ample underfoot foam in both the heel and forefoot.
 With a padded and structured feel and effective shock absorption, it provides great comfort for longer efforts, walking, or recovery runs.
 If your priority is comfort and impact protection over responsiveness, the Nimbus excels.

-Greatly cushioned.
+Impressively cushioned.

 FF BLAST PLUS ECO midsole absorbs impacts really well.

-The ASICS GEL-NIMBUS 27 offers impressive lateral stability, especially for such a tall shoe.
+The ASICS GEL-NIMBUS 27 offers decent lateral stability, especially for such a tall shoe.
 The wide base, gusseted upper, and firmer forefoot help compensate for the soft heel foam and reduce unwanted side-to-side movement, even on longer runs when fatigue sets in.
 It's a reliable option for runners who prioritize comfort but still need some help underfoot.

 Gusseted tongue secures the upper.